City taxis come in three main incarnations in Iran.

 If you hail an empty taxi the driver will probably think you want to hire it privately.
 He might ask you: ‘Dar baste?’, which literally means ‘Closed door?’, or perhaps ‘agence?’
 If you want to share, then make your intentions clear by leaning in and telling him simply ‘Nah dar baste’, or ‘No closed door’.
 He’ll soon let you know if he’s interested or not.

 In most towns and cities, shared or shuttle taxis duplicate or even replace local bus services.
 They usually take up to five passengers: two in the front passenger seat and three in the back.
-While Kia Prides make up the bulk of shuttle taxis, there are still plenty of old Paykans cruising the streets.
+Kia Prides and Samand make up the bulk of shuttle taxis.
 Note that shuttle taxis operate in cities, while savaris offer a similar service between towns.

 Shuttle taxis travel between major meydans (squares) and along main roads, so the key to using them is to learn the names of the meydans along your intended route.
 There is a certain art to finding a shuttle taxi going your way.
 Start by stepping onto the road far enough for the driver to hear you shout your destination, but close enough to the kerb to dash back in the face of hurtling traffic.
 If the driver has a spare seat, he will slow down for a nanosecond while you shout your one-word destination – usually the name of a meydan.
 If he’s going your way he’ll stop.